-Students will be assessed formally as part of the school assessment windows.
+Students will be assessed formally as part of the whole-school assessment windows.
 All pupils will complete the following formal assessments over the academic year:

 Key Stage 4

-Students will be assessed formally as part of the school assessment windows.
-Assessments will be set following the Eduqas exam style questions or past papers.
+Students will be assessed formally as part of the whole-school assessment windows.
+These formal assessments will be set as mock exams following the Eduqas exam-style questions or using past papers and mark schemes.

 Religious Education is a subject that fits into almost every aspect of life and can form a fundamental part of most career pathways.